akqqa/Accumul8-Ball-Pool/README.md

 First week plan:
 - Johan - player controls, moving cue, dragging for power, releasing to impulse the ball
 - Joe and alex - work on ball phsyics and collisions

+Notes - todo for alex:
+- aim lines with wall hits
+- proper gravity ball balance
+- sound effects not stacking
+- more sound effects and music